Graeme Bartlett (Lead Guitar)

 When the movie "The Hound Of The Baskervilles" was launched in New Zealand, Graeme Bartlett wrote an instrumental that the group played live before each performance of the movie.
 The song was released as a single on Prestige in 1960 and was called "The Hound Steps Out" and was backed with "Vendetta", co-written with Ian Lowe.

-The Stereotones also provided backings for many Vince Callagher recordings as well as backing him live.
+The Stereotones also provided backings for Vince Callaher recordings as well as backing him live.
 Vince was an Auckland pop vocalist, originally from England and recorded on Prestige and La Gloria during 1959 and 1960.

 After the Stereotones, Glyn Tucker and Ian Lowe formed a new band called Ian Lowe and the Tornadoes.
 Tucker also called himself Glyn Conway and became a member of the Embers and the Gremlins.
 He later set up Mandrill Recording Studios.